TedLivist/weather-scraper/README.md

 ### Install
 While still on the terminal and in the weather-scraper directory
-- Run the `bundle install command`
+- Run the `bundle install` command to install all the gems in the Gemfile
-- Type `gem install httparty` to install HTTParty gem for fetching raw data from website
-- Run `gem install nokogiri` to install Nokogiri for parsing data from website
-- Next, run `gem install byebug` to install Byebug for debugging purposes

 ### Usage
 - Type `ruby bin/scraper.rb` in the terminal to run this weather scraper program